raspberrypilearning/persuasive-data-presentation/en/step_2.md

 --- task ---

 Select the correct **starter project** for your chosen data visualisation.
+Trinket will open in a new window.
+Select **remix** to create your own copy of the project.

 The ISS expedition [starter project](https://trinket.io/python/21eb7fb833){:target="_blank"}.